LeanerCloud/AutoSpotting/TECHNICAL_DETAILS.md

   availability zone, in order to survive instance termination when outbid for a certain instance type.

+## Regional spot termination stacks

+- Additional CloudFormation stacks automatically deployed in every region when installing the main CloudFormation stack (currently not supported when installing using Terraform)
+- Install a few regional components (SNS topic, CloudWatch event rule, regional Lambda function, etc.) configured to trigger the main Lambda function deployed in us-east-1 when instances in the current region are about to be terminated.
+- The main Lambda function will take action based on these events.
+By default it will terminate the instance (executing its termination lifecycle hooks) if these lifecycle hooks are defined.
+Alternatively it will detach the instance from its AutoScaling group which will detach it from the load balancer as early as possible.

 ## Running example ##

 ![Workflow](https://autospotting.org/img/autospotting.gif)